 Brand Your App

 Strong branding just looks professional.
 It’s so much easier to pitch a finished product to potential investors than it is to pitch a vague idea.
 Show investors you’ve got everything in place by having strong app branding.
 Get an actual domain name, mockup your website and show a mockup of what your app will look like.
 A crazy app idea is great, but the only way people know you’re serious is if you put in every extra effort.
+You can also hire a consultant to develop a targeted content marketing campaign to raise awareness for your app.

 Develop A Great Elevator Pitch